atchekho/harmpi/tutorial.md

 # HARMPI Tutorial by Sasha Tchekhovskoy

+Please also see useful [exercises](exercises.md) that give you an idea of scientific questions that you can answer with the code.

 ##How to set up HARMPI: choose the problem, compile, and run the code:

 * To install the code, you do: